 The restrictions stated in this section shall not apply to work that does not require a permit under any applicable law or regulation.

 Sandblasting or similar external building cleaning shall be limited to 8:00 a.m. to 5:00 p.m.
 Monday through Friday, and prohibited on holidays on such days.

-The first measurement is lot coverage.
-Allowable lot coverage is 40% of your lot square footage.
+The first measurement is Lot Coverage.
+The maximum allowed lot coverage is 40% of the lot.
 Lot coverage is the footprint of your house and any accessory structures.

-The second measurement is Floor Area Ratio (F.A.R.).
+The second measurement is Floor Area Ratio (FAR).
 This calculation takes into account the total living area.
-Our measurements are taken from outside wall to outside wall and include garages.
-Please refer to the F.A.R. definition.
-The maximum floor area you are allowed on your lot is determined by one of the following formulas:
+This measurement is taken from outside wall to outside wall and includes garages.
+The maximum allowed floor area is determined by one of the following formulas:

 - Interior lot with attached garage: 0.32 x lot area + 1,100 SF

 - Interior lot with detached garage: 0.32 x lot area + 1,100 SF plus up to an additional 400 SF for detached garage and other accessory structures